cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 ## Rotating credentials

 You can rotate credentials by creating a new instance and [deleting the existing instance](https://cli.cloudfoundry.org/en-US/cf/delete-service.html).
 If this is not an option, email [cloud.gov support](mailto:support@cloud.gov) to request rotating the credentials manually.

+### The broker in GitHub

+You can find the broker here: [https://github.com/cloud-gov/aws-broker](https://github.com/cloud-gov/aws-broker).